-This above command will restart the computer named computername and force all programs that are still running to die.
+This command will restart the computer named computername and force all programs that are still running to close.

-shutdown –m \\computername –r –f –c “The computer will restart, please save all work.” –t 60
+shutdown –m \\computername –s –f –c “The computer will restart, please save all work.” –t 60

-This command will restart the computer named computername, force all programs that are running to die, show a message to the user, and countdown 60 seconds before it restarts.
+This command will shutdown the computer named computername, force all programs that are running to close, show a message to the user and countdown 60 seconds before it shuts down.

 Remote Shutdown via Shutdown Dialog

-If you don’t like all those switches, etc, or using the command prompt, then you can bring up the shutdown dialog box.
-You can open the dialog window by clicking Start, click Run, type CMD and typing shutdown -i and in the blank DOS window.
+If you don’t like all those switches or using the command prompt in general, then you can bring up the shutdown dialog box.
+You can do that easily by just using the /i command switch for the shutdown command.

 Click the Add or Browse button to add computers to the list.
 You can then run the commands on the entire batch of computers.
-If you click Add, you’ll need to enter in the network name of the computer in the format \\computername.
-You can even add your own computer to test it out and make sure it works.
+If you click Add, you’ll need to enter in the network name of the computer in the format \\computername or just computername, either works.

 Remote Shutdown via Batch File

-Finally, you can create a batch file so that you can do all of this by just clicking on a file!
-Or you can even schedule the batch file to be run at specific intervals using Windows Scheduler.
+Finally, you can create a batch file so that can do all of this by just running the file.
+Alternatively, you can schedule the batch file to be run at specific intervals or during specific events using Task Scheduler.

 Just go to Notepad and type in the commands you would have typed into the command prompt:

 This will restart three computers on my home network.
-You would of course replace computername1 with the actual names of your computers.
-Then simple save the file with a .BAT file extension.
 You can put as many commands into the batch file as you like, so feel free to experiment!

-I’ve written an extensive post on how to use batch files in Windows, so read that if you are not familiar with batch files.
+I’ve written an extensive post on how to use batch files in Windows, so read that if you are not familiar with batch files or task scheduler.
 Enjoy!